jamesrco/jamesrco.github.io/_pages/bio.md

 ## About me
 <hr>
 <img src="/images/banner/JC_profile_testphoto.jpg" class="prophoto-img">
-I am an oceanographer, marine geochemist, and fifth year Ph.D. student in chemical oceanography at the [Woods Hole Oceanographic Institution](http://www.whoi.edu) (WHOI) and the [Massachusetts Institute of Technology](http://www.mit.edu) (MIT).
+I am a "computational" oceanographer, marine geochemist, and fifth year Ph.D. student in chemical oceanography at the [Woods Hole Oceanographic Institution](http://www.whoi.edu) (WHOI) and the [Massachusetts Institute of Technology](http://www.mit.edu) (MIT).
 My research has taken me to Antarctica (twice; check out my blog, [here](http://web.whoi.edu/coldsuncommuncation)) and throughout the world's oceans on various research vessels.

 My [research](/research/) explores the various biological and abiotic processes that degrade and remineralize organic matter in the surface ocean.
 I am interested in both anthropogenic and natural sources of stress to the microorganisms (algae and bacteria) that are the foundation of marine ecosystems.
+In testing hypotheses about how these ecosystems function, I develop and apply novel computational approaches for data discovery.

 Prior to beginning my Ph.D. studies in the [MIT/WHOI Joint Program](http://mit.whoi.edu/), I earned a master's degree in environmental science from the [Yale School of Forestry and Environmental Studies](http://environment.yale.edu).
 In my research there, I worked with [Dr. Peter Raymond](https://environment.yale.edu/profile/raymond/).